rstudio/team-admin.rstudio.com/docs/using_rstudio_connect/deploy_markdown.md

 ## In this session:

-* Deploy and schedule reports in the form of R Markdown to RStudio Connect.
+You will deploy and schedule reports in the form of R Markdown documents to RStudio Connect.